eduardo-marca/raychess/README.md

 # Overview
-A basic chess engine written in C++ and Raylib.
+A basic chess engine written in C++ with Raylib.

 # Features
 - Simple board renderer.